Lawrence Tyson: Personal life

-In 1886, Tyson married Bettie Humes McGhee, the daughter of wealthy Knoxville railroad baron Charles McClung McGhee (1828–1907).
+Professor and lawyer

 With his father-in-law's help, Tyson was appointed professor of military science at the University of Tennessee in 1891.

-He also enrolled in the university's law school, from which he graduated in 1894.
-After his admission to the Tennessee Bar, he resigned his military commission.
-He began practicing law.
-At one point, he worked for the law firm of Edward Terry Sanford (1865–1930), future Supreme Court justice.
+Tyson also enrolled in the university's law school, from which he graduated in 1894.
+After his admission to the Tennessee Bar, he resigned his military commission and began practicing law.
+At one point, Tyson worked for the law firm of Edward Terry Sanford (1865–1930), future Supreme Court justice.

 Spanish–American War and business ventures

 Upon the outbreak of the Spanish–American War in 1898, Tyson returned to active military duty.
 Appointed a colonel by President William McKinley, he organized and trained the 6th Regiment U.S. Volunteer Infantry in the Summer of 1898.
 In October, he and his unit were shipped to Puerto Rico, where they garrisoned the Arecibo area on the northern half of the island.
 As the war wound down in February 1899, Tyson's unit was ordered to Savannah, Georgia, where they were mustered out a month later.
 Tyson entered the National Guard reserve units.

 Back in Knoxville, Tyson returned to private law practice.
 He organized the Knoxville Cotton Mills, which would grow to become one of Knoxville's major textile companies in the early 20th century.
 In 1907, he chaired a conference in Nashville, which called for reform in child labor practices across the South.
 In December 1910, several dozen children were still working at a Knoxville Cotton Mills factory, as shown in a photograph by National Child Labor Committee photographer Lewis Hine.